alluniq/redeem/README.md

 Redeemable
 ==========

-This gem provides redeem capability for ActiveRecord models, it can be used for coupons, tickets, etc.
+This gem provides redeem capability for ActiveRecord models.
+It can be used for coupons, tickets, etc.

 Usage
 -----